History of Bareilly: Rule of Nanda, Maurya, Gupta and Maukharis Empire

 The experiment in non-monarchical form of Government in Panchala was soon engulfed in the growing Magadhen imperialism - first under the Nandas and then under the Mauryas.
-The fall of the Mauryan empire saw the emergence of numerous small and independent states in the whole Ganges Valley.
+The fall of the Mauryan empire saw the emergence of multiple small and independent states in the whole Ganges Valley.
 It saw a remarkable revival in the fortunes of Panchala which once again came to occupy a very significant position in the history of north India.

 Panchala emerges at this time as one of the strongest powers in India.
 About 25 kings who have ruled during this period have left behind thousands of coins.
 During the period between the fall of the Mauryas and the rise of the Guptas, the Panchalas had two phases of power - first the pre Kushana phase i.e. from C-150 BC to AD 125 and secondly a short period of fifty years after the fall of the Kushanas, which ended in CAD 350 when Panchala was assimilated in the Gupta empire by Samudragupta.
 Under the Guptas Ahichhatra was one of the provinces into which the Gupta empire was divided.